QaysTrad/MVP-Project/README.md

-# El Tabik #
+# Lucifer #

 ## Heading ##
-  > the maker
+  > Lucifer Store

 ## Sub-Heading ##
-  > to people who's entersted in the social
+  > anyone want to to sell the things he want
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.

 ## Summary ##
-  >
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  > make the saller and the buyer easy to access between them

 ## Problem ##
-  > Describe the problem your product solves.
+  > the problem is time consumption and trust issues

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > good timing and no need to trust the saller or the buyer

 ## Quote from You ##
+  >
   > A quote from a spokesperson in your company.

 ## How to Get Started ##